Sasori85/Sasori85/README.md

 ## Hi there 👋

+My name is Stian Fossum, and i am from Nittedal in Norway.
+I moved to Haugesund in 2022 after the covid19 crisis to start life anew.
+I finished my education in processing operator in 2023 and now i am studying coding.

 <!--
 **Sasori85/Sasori85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.